List of Elemental Gelade characters: Main characters

-Reverie Metherlence (レヴェリー・メザーランス, Revurī Mezāransu), better known as Ren (レン), is an Edel Raid and last direct descendant of the Metherlence bloodline.
-She is also one of the Seven Glittering Jewels (or Shichiko-hoju) that has not been seen for more than 500 years.
+Reverie Metherlence (レヴェリー・メザーランス, Revurī Mezāransu), better known as Ren (レン), is an Edel Raid and the last direct descendant of the Metherlence bloodline.
+She is also one of the Seven Glittering Jewels (or Shichiko-hoju) that has not been seen for more than five hundred years.
 She recharges her powers through sleep, which happens to be fairly often.
 She also dislikes sweet food.
 Ren has one true desire - to go to Edel Garden.

-Ren's Elemental Gelade is slightly above her forehead which she covers with a triangle patterned ribbon that she deems precious (though the ribbon is never spoken of as such in the anime).
-The ribbon itself was given to Ren by a woman called Sha from her childhood.
-Sha gave Ren the ribbon to hide her elemental gelade, instead of wearing a hood that made Ren hang her head all the time and look sad.
-Sha stated that the ribbon was 'cuter' and tied it around Ren's head herself when she first gave it to her.
-In volume three of the manga, the black market broker describes Ren's elemental gelade (the stone) as jade green but in certain light there are hints of blue.
+Ren's Elemental Gelade is above her forehead; she once covered it by wearing a hood, but now covers it with a triangle patterned ribbon given to her as a child by a woman named Sha.
+In volume three of the manga, the black market broker describes Ren's Elemental Gelade as jade green, but in certain light it has hints of blue.
 Characters who see it gaze at its beauty in awe, but in envy from some.
-When Ren reacts, she takes the form of a large blue sword like a "peacock's feather" (in the manga, the color of the sword is the same malachite color as her Elemental Gelade, and appears more organic, as opposed to the anime's more angular blade).
-Like her description she is light as a feather and can cut even steel with precision and speed like the wind itself, fitting perfectly with her attribute: Wind.
+When Ren reacts, she takes the form of a large blue sword like a "peacock's feather"; in the manga, the color of the sword is the same malachite color as her Elemental Gelade and appears more organic, as opposed to the anime's more angular blade.
+Like her description, she is light as a feather and can cut even steel with precision and speed like the wind itself, befitting of her attribute of Wind.